-International faculty (4): calculated according to the diversity of faculty by citizenship and the percentage whose nationality differs from their country of employment — the figure published in the table. ‡
+International faculty (4): calculated according to the diversity of faculty by citizenship and the percentage whose citizenship differs from their location of employment — the figure published in the table.

-International students (4): calculated according to the diversity of current MBA students by citizenship and the percentage whose nationality differs from the country in which they study — the figure in the table. ‡
+International students (4): calculated according to the diversity of current MBA students by citizenship and the percentage whose citizenship differs from the location in which they study — the figure in the table.

-International board (2): percentage of the board whose citizenship differs from the country in which the school is based.
+International board (2): percentage of the board whose citizenship differs from the location in which the school is based.

-International mobility (6): based on alumni citizenship and the countries where they worked before their MBA, on graduation and three years after.
+International mobility (6): based on alumni citizenship and the locations where they worked before their MBA, on completion and three years after.

-International course experience (3): calculated according to whether the most recent graduating MBA class completed exchanges and company internships, lasting at least a month, in countries other than where the school is based.
-For 2021, the calculation was based on the average across the past two or three years of international course experience data, if available.
-For schools that have taken part for the first time this year, only data from the 2021 survey were used.
+International course experience (3): calculated according to whether the most recent completing MBA class carried out exchanges and internships, lasting at least a month, in locations other than where the school is based.
+The calculation was based on the average across the past three years of international course experience data, taken from the 2022, 2021 and 2020 surveys.
+Virtual experiences are excluded.
+Covid has limited travel.

 Faculty with doctorates (5): percentage of full-time faculty with a doctoral degree.

-Corporate social responsibility (3): proportion of teaching hours from core courses dedicated to CSR, ethics, social and environmental issues.
+ESG rank (3): proportion of teaching hours from core courses dedicated to environmental, social and governance issues.